datasciencecampus/rail_reporter/README.md

 ## Setup

+We expect our code to work on OSX and Linux systems.

 ### Get access to data

 The Rail Delivery Group provides access to this data (if approved) through SFTP